-General Admission Requirements
+Admission Requirements

 - A) All international applicants must certify that they have adequate financial resources to pay for all expenses while attending Silicon Valley University. - B) Applicants whose native language is not English must demonstrate their English proficiency by providing an official score report from the Test of English as a Foreign Language (TOEFL®), International English Language Testing System (IELTSTM), or the Test of English for International Communication (TOEIC®). - C) Applicants who have earned a degree from an institute where the language of instruction is English, (e.g. U.S., United Kingdom, Australia, Canada and New Zealand) are exempt from submitting a TOEFL®/IELTSTM/TOEIC® score.
-Depending on a case-by-case basis, applicants may be required to have their English proficiency evaluated when they arrive on campus.